• About

 Fried russet french fries with salt.

-Which Oil is Best for French Fries?
+Best Oil for French Fries

 My general answer is the best oil is the one you normally like for frying.
 I've tried different oils and compared them below: